trichelab/biscuiteer/inst/doc/biscuiteer.md

 ## geno(7): GT DP ...
 GL GQ
 ```

-## Combining Results
+## Combining Methylation Results

 In the instance where you have two separate BED files that you would like to
 analyze in a single bsseq object, you can combine the files using `unionize`,
-which is a wrapper around the bsseq function, `combine`.
+which is a wrapper around the BiocGenerics function, `combine`.

 ```r
 shuf_bed <- system.file("extdata", "MCF7_Cunha_chr11p15_shuffled.bed.gz",